interdependence/ansible-role-borgmatic/README.md

 `jmespath` must be installed on the control node.

-Hosts are configured to connect to the remote backup server in a [repository-restricted] mode.
-If key based authentication is enforced, an unrestricted key must be used to perform management tasks on the remote backup server.
-In order to protect the remote repository in the event that the control node is compromised, this key should be passphrase protected.
+Hosts are configured to connect to remote backup servers using [repository-restricted] mode.
+If key based authentication is enforced, an unrestricted key must be used to perform management tasks on the remote backup servers.
+In order to protect remote repository integrity in the event that the control node is compromised, this key should be passphrase protected.

-If using [rsync.net], once the corresponding public key has been manually added to the backup servers `authorized_keys` file, password authentication can be disabled through the [rsync.net web interface].
+If using [rsync.net], once the management public key has been manually added to the backup servers `authorized_keys` file, password authentication can be disabled through the [rsync.net web interface].

 ## Role Variables